 Important collections of Paleozoic invertebrates from the eastern United States are also part of the department's holdings.
 Especially important are the department's collections of marine vertebrates including one of the largest and most diverse assemblages of Pliocene (2-4 million years old, Ma) marine mammals (whales, dolphins, fur seals and walruses) in North America.
 Also significant are collections of Eocene (40-50 Ma) and Oligocene (28-30 Ma) land mammal fossils from southern California localities.

-Presently the collections include over 108,000 numbered species lots.
-These lots vary in size from single specimens (e.g., an isolated mammal tooth) to suites of specimens (e.g., 300 shells of a particular species of marine snail).
-The average lot size is about 20, so that the total number of cataloged specimens in the collection is in excess of 1,550,000.
-The specimens have been recovered from a total of 2,890 recorded collecting localities, primarily from southern California and northern Baja California, Mexico.
-There are 578 primary and 537 secondary types.
+Presently the collections include over 137,000 numbered species lots.
+These lots vary in size from single specimens (e.g., an isolated mammal tooth) to suites of specimens (e.g., 300 shells of a particular species of marine snail), and represent over 1.4 million specimens.
+The specimens have been recovered from over 5,400 recorded collecting localities, primarily from southern California and northern Baja California, Mexico.
+There are 574 primary and 730 secondary types